Training & Internship Visa for Germany

 • Declaration of commitment from a German sponsor to cover all costs related to your stay in Germany (living expenses, accommodation, health insurance).
 Private individuals, companies, and other institutions with permanent residences or company headquarters in Germany can issue it.

-• Blocked bank account with the required minimum amount per month of stay or (for vocational training) for the entire first year.
+• Blocked bank account with the required minimum amount per month of stay or, for vocational training, for the required visa period or first year.

 How do I open a blocked bank account?